University of New England (United States): Portland Campus

-The UNE Portland Campus houses the university's Westbrook College of Health Professions and the College of Dental Medicine.
+The UNE Portland Campus for the Health Sciences, located on Stevens Avenue, houses the university's Westbrook College of Health Professions, College of Dental Medicine, College of Osteopathic Medicine, and College of Professional Studies (UNE Online).

 The College of Dental Medicine, which is housed in the $14.5 million Oral Health Center, graduated its first class in 2017.
 It is Maine's only dental college.

+In June 2025, the College of Osteopathic Medicine moved from Biddeford to the Portland Campus.
+The 110,000-square-foot Harold and Bibby Alfond Center for Health Sciences houses the college and brings together all the university's health professions programs on a single integrated campus, supporting interprofessional health education.
+The College of Osteopathic Medicine is the only osteopathic medical school in New England.

 Other features of the UNE Portland Campus include the Art Gallery, the Maine Women Writers Collection, Alumni Hall, and the Center for Global Humanities.
 Alumni Hall is the oldest building on campus, dating to an original opening in 1834; its most recent renovation was completed in 2016.
 The Center for Global Humanities hosts scholars from around the globe for public lectures.
 Past lectures have featured Noam Chomsky, Sherwin Nuland, and Bill McKibben as speakers.

 Tangier Campus

 In January 2014, UNE opened a campus in Tangier, Morocco, within the campus of the American School of Tangier.
-The UNE campus consists of two buildings—one for academic programming and the other for student and staff housing.
+The UNE campus consists of two buildings, one for academic programming and the other for student and staff housing.
 It also includes an outdoor court colored UNE blue.
-Undergraduates take courses delivered in English in the sciences, humanities, and languages.

 While studying in Morocco, UNE students take excursions to Casablanca, Fez, Marrakesh, and a UNE satellite program in Seville, Spain.

 The UNE Tangier Campus also hosts the Tangier Global Forum, a public lecture series designed to facilitate discussion of issues facing the global community.
-On May 12, 2017, former U.S. Senate Majority Leader George J. Mitchell visited the UNE Tangier Campus to present a lecture titled "Is Peace Possible in the Middle East?"

 Academics

-UNE offers more than 70 undergraduate, graduate, and professional degree programs.
+UNE offers more than 50 bachelor’s degrees and 30-plus graduate programs.
 The university also has Maine's only medical school and Maine's only dental school.

-College of Arts and Sciences

-The UNE College of Arts and Sciences offers more than 40 undergraduate and graduate degree programs.
-Popular majors include biology, business, data science, education, environmental science, marine science, marine entrepreneurship, mathematics, and psychology.
-The College focuses on experiential learning, close academic advising and career counseling to support graduates in career preparation.
+It is accredited by the New England Commission of Higher Education.

 Westbrook College of Health Professions

-The UNE Westbrook College of Health Professions prepares students for careers in the healthcare fields.
-Students participate in clinical simulations, inter-professional learning experiences, service learning, and other experiences that enable them to transition smoothly into the workforce upon graduation.
+The UNE Westbrook College of Health Professions prepares students for careers in the health care fields.
+Students participate in clinical simulations, interprofessional learning experiences, service learning, and other experiences that enable them to transition smoothly into the workforce upon graduation.
 Programs included are Pharmacy, Physician Assistant, Physical Therapy, Social Work, Occupational Therapy, and Nurse Anesthesia.
-The Westbrook College of Health Professions confers undergraduate degrees including a B.S. in Applied Exercise Science, B.S. in Dental Hygiene, and B.S. in Nursing; as well as graduate and doctorate degrees such as Master of Science in Athletic Training (M.S.A.T.), Master of Science in Occupational Therapy (M.S.O.T.), Master of Science in Physician Assistant (M.S.P.A.), Master of Science in Social Work (M.S.W.), Doctor of Pharmacy (PharmD), and Doctor of Physical Therapy (D.P.T.).
+The Westbrook College of Health Professions confers undergraduate degrees and graduate degrees such as the Master of Science, Doctor of Pharmacy (PharmD), and Doctor of Physical Therapy (DPT).